- Are CUOL courses normal credit courses?

 You need to become a student at Carleton to take a CUOL course, whether as a Special Student or a student in a degree program.
 See our Registration page for more.

 While Carleton offers a number of credit courses online, we don’t have a fully online undergraduate program.
-If you wish to complete a full undergraduate program online, you may want to look into the Canadian Virtual University (CVU).
+If you wish to complete a full undergraduate program online, you may want to look into the eCampus Ontario portal for online courses and programs at Ontario Institutions or the Canadian Virtual University (CVU).
 CVU is an association of Canada’s leading universities specializing in online and distance education.

-Carleton offers two graduate programs (the Master of Philanthropy and Nonprofit Leadership and Indigenous Policy and Administration), which can be taken in a flexible format involving summer institutes at Carleton and interactive online learning.
+Carleton offers graduate programs and certificates, such as the Master of Philanthropy and Nonprofit Leadership and Indigenous Policy and Administration, which can be taken in a flexible format involving summer institutes at Carleton and interactive online learning.
 See our program page for more details.

 As long as the course has no on-campus requirement, you can take the course outside the country or at a distance within Canada.
 You will need to have reliable Internet access and you will need to arrange to write any proctored tests with a local approved proctor.
 For more details see the “Distance Students” section on our How CUOL Works page.